Microsoft-community/Community-website/src/wiki/hacked-accounts.md

 7. At the option 'Were you able to recover your account?', select 'I don't recognize the phone/email'.

     ::: warning IMPORTANT
     Do not click on the link 'Recover your account'.
-This will not give you live support!
+This will not get you support!
     :::

     ![Options showing the unrecoverable account options.](./img/hacked-accounts/cannot-sign-in.png)